The 3 Best Museums to Visit in Cambridge While Staying At The Tamburlaine This Autumn

 Cambridge has been leading the way in art and culture for centuries in Britain and continues to be one of the most popular destinations in the country for history seekers.
 The famous University town is full of historic attractions and educational institutions that offer visitors an alternative type of holiday experience.

 If you’re the type of person who loves learning new things, discovering amazing facts and delving into history, you’ll be right at home when you visit The Tamburlaine Hotel Cambridge.
-The convenient location of our hotels near Cambridge Station will put you right around the corner from some of these amazing museums.
+The convenient location of our hotels near Cambridge Station will put you right around the corner from some of these 3 best museums in Cambridge.

 Trumpington Street, Cambridge